NotAProPilot/PR2_Assignment2/Tutorial11_Documentation.md

 public class SinglePrintOrder {
     // Private static instance variable to hold the single print instance private static SinglePrintOrder print;

-    // Private constructor to prevent instantiation from outside the class

     // Public static method to get the single instance of the class
-    // Only if there is no print order (print == null), create public static SinglePrintOrder getPrintOrder() {
+    // Only if there is no print order (print == null), get a new order, named "getPrintOrder" public static SinglePrintOrder getPrintOrder() {
         if (print== null) {
             print = new SinglePrintOrder();